erdeq-upenn/emojify/README.md

 # emojify
-a demo code of emojify
+a demo code of emojify using LSTM model idea from Coursra DL